Mercykirwa25/Phase-1-Project/README.md

 The data is stored in an CSV file (`AviationData.csv`) and requires cleaning and preprocessing before analysis

-## Business Understanding
-The core business question is:
-`Which type of operating airplanes should be purchased for safe and reliable Commercial and Private operations?` To answer this, the analysis will explore the following sub-questions:

-1. What are the specifications of aircrafts and filter airplane in the dataset?
-2. How many accidents or incidents has each airplane been involved in and Top 10 safest airplane?
-3. What were the causes of the accidents or the incidents and the level of damage sustained on the airplane?
-4. Are the said safest airplanes useful for commercial and private operations?

 ## Data Preparation
 ### Requirements